Robustly Safe Compilation or, Efficient, Provably Secure Compilation: Relying on Target Memory Isolation

 To model the enclave, \LI components carry additional information \oth{\OB{E}}, the list of functions that reside in the enclave.
 Only functions that are listed in \oth{\OB{E}} can create , read and write locations in the enclave, using statements and expressions.
 Locations in \LI are \emph{integers} (not natural numbers).
 By convention, non-negative locations are outside the enclave (accessible from any function), while negative locations are inside the enclave (accessible only from functions in \oth{\OB{E}}). \myfig{

 }{li-syn}{Syntax of \LI.
 Elided and omitted elements are the same as in \LP (\Cref{fig:lp-syn}) or \LC (\Cref{fig:lc}).}

 The semantics (\Cref{fig:li-sem}) are almost those of \LC, but the expression semantics change to $\oth{C;H;f\triangleright e \redtoo v}$, recording which function \oth{f} is currently executing.
 The operational rule for any memory operation checks that either the access is to a location outside the enclave or that $\oth{f} \in \oth{\OB{E}}$ (formalised by $\oth{C}\vdash\oth{f}:\oth{prog}$).
+Allocating a protected location (\Cref{tr:eo-hi}) is done with respect to location \oth{n}, which is the smallest allocated location.
+This way, the new location \oth{n-1} will be for sure in the domain of the enclave.
 Monitors of \LI are the same as those of \LC.

 \myfig{

 \hrule

 }{li-sem}{Semantics of \LI.
 Omitted rules are as in \LP (\Cref{fig:lp-sem}) and \LA (\Cref{fig:la-sem}).}